Ierapetra: Climate

+Ierapetra has a hot-summer Mediterranean climate (Köppen: Csa) with hot, dry summers and mild, rainy winters.
+Ierapetra's average annual temperature for the period of 1956-2010 was 19.9 °C. Ierapetra gets over 3,100 hours of sunshine per year and is Greece's sunniest area alongside Rhodes.

 Transportation

 One can travel to Ierapetra by plane through domestic or charter flights to Sitia airport (59 km) or Heraklion airport (94 km).
 There are also frequent ferry departures from Piraeus to the Sitia and Heraklion ports.

 Chrysi

 Chrysi (Golden) or Gaidhouronisi (Donkey Island) is an uninhabited island some twelve kilometers (12 km) off the coast of the town of Ierapetra.
 It is 5 km long and on average one kilometre (1 km) wide.
 On average, the island is 10 m above sea level.
 Kefala, the highest point of the island, is 31 m above sea level.
 The island is known for its white beaches, sand dunes, and forest of pines and junipers.
 The western tip of the island has some remains of past settlement: a few Minoan ruins and a 13th-century Byzantine chapel dedicated to Agios Nikolaos (Saint Nicholas).
 The main sources of wealth in the settlement were fishing, salt export, and the export of porphyra (Tyrian purple), a scarlet dye made from shells.
 After the collapse of the Byzantine Empire, the island was abandoned, although it was later used as a hideout.

 Nowadays the island is protected as an "area of intense natural beauty".
-The island attracts many tourists, especially in the summer.
 As camping is forbidden on the island, only day trips are possible.
 Ferries leave the quay at Ierapetra daily at 10 A.M. and return at 5 P.M.
 Visitors are not allowed to roam freely over the island, but only on designated paths and some beaches close to the eastern tip of the island.
-There is a small tavern at the ferry landing.
 The rocky islet of Mikronisi (Small Island) lies 700 m to the east of Chrysi.